Austria: Far-right ex-leader Strache investigated for alleged misuse of party funds | DW | 26.09.2019

 Strache's successor at the FPÖ's helm, Norbert Hofer, said the party would thoroughly investigate the issue.
 The party has pledged to check all invoices going back to 2013, according to the DPA news agency.

-The news comes just three days before a snap election in Austria, which had been triggered by another scandal involving Strache four months ago.
-A video of the politician, who served as Austria's vice chancellor, showed him offering business deals to a woman posing as a niece of a Russian oligarch, pledging favors in exchange for the woman's help in boosting the FPÖ news coverage.
+The news comes just three days before a snap election in Austria, which had been triggered by another scandal — known as Ibizagate — involving Strache four months ago.
+A video of the politician, who served as Austria's vice chancellor, showed him offering business deals to a woman posing as a niece of a Russian oligarch in a house in Ibiza, pledging favors in exchange for the woman's help in boosting the FPÖ news coverage.

+Austria's parliament has taken advantage of a weak caretaker government to pass long-awaited reforms.
+However, not everyone is happy with the speed and the cost of these news measures.
+(05.07.2019)

+An Austrian police tactical unit was deployed after a 57-year-old local politician fired indiscriminately from his balcony.
+No one was injured, and the populist Freedom Party of Austria suspended the unidentified man.
+(12.07.2019)

 Hofer's selection comes as his populist Freedom Party tries to repair its credibility in time for national elections.
 The party is keen on a fresh coalition, despite jinxing its last partnership with the People's Party.
 (14.09.2019)